Hgbowles/DunGen/README.md

 This project really let me delve into my own interests and see what kind of ideas I could think of, as well as overcome the obstacles in the writing process.

+To run the project, clone the repository to your machine and open the runner.js file.
+This is the file that starts the game and activates the other object classes.
+When you are ready to start, run this file.

 There are two classes that each have advantages and disadvantages: the damage-soaking knight and the glass-cannon mage.

 Players can choose their class, receive an inventory, and be sent into the dungeon.